mixer/interactive-java/README.md

 # Mixer Interactive Java 2

-A Java client for [Mixer's interactive 2 Protocol](https://dev.mixer.com/reference/interactive/protocol/protocol.pdf).
+The Java Interactivity SDK supports client-side development of application with Mixer Interactivity.
+The SDK implements the [Mixer interactive 2 protocol](https://dev.mixer.com/reference/interactive/protocol/protocol.pdf) specification.

-For an introduction to interactive2 checkout the [reference docs](https://dev.mixer.com/reference/interactive/index.html) on the developers site.
+For an introduction to Interactive 2.0, checkout the [reference docs](https://dev.mixer.com/reference/interactive/index.html) on the developers site.

-## Documentation
+## Release Notes

-To be completed
+The `interactive-java` repository currently is in a pre-release state.
+Please refer to the [release notes](https://github.com/mixer/interactive-java/releases) for more information.

 ## Development

 We use [Maven](http://maven.apache.org/) to build the client.
 Once you have [Maven installed](http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html), there are two easy steps to getting the client in your classpath.

-First, add the [Mixer repo](https://maven.mixer.com) to your `pom.xml` as a `<repository>` as follows:
+First add the [Mixer repo](https://maven.mixer.com) as a `<repository>` in your `pom.xml`:

 ```xml
 <repositories>